sosy-lab/benchexec/doc/resources.md

 Note that because of the experimental nature the values are not shown by default in tables, use an appropriate `<column>` tag to select them or the command-line parameter `--all-columns` for `table-generator`.
-The two values only measure I/O that actually touches a block device, so any reads and writes that are satisfied by the file-system cache are not measured.
+The two values only measure I/O that actually touches a block device, so any reads and writes that are satisfied by the file-system cache or use a RAM disk are not measured.
 In certain system configurations involving LVM, RAID, encrypted disks or similar virtual block devices, the kernel will also not manage to account disk I/O to a certain process, so such I/O will also not be measured.
-On the other hand, not all I/O to block devices is actually disk I/O, because for example RAM disks are also counted.
+On the other hand, not all I/O to block devices is necessarily disk I/O.
 So this measure may only be an approximation of disk I/O.

-To prevent the benchmarked tool from filling up the whole disk (which could make the system unusable for other users), BenchExec can limit the number and size of the files written by the benchmarked tool with the command-line parameters `--filesCountLimit` and `--filesSizeLimit`.
+To prevent the benchmarked tool from filling up the whole disk (which could make the system unusable for other users), the container mode with a backing RAM disk should be used.
+If this is not desired and `--no-tmpfs` is used, BenchExec can limit the number and size of the files written by the benchmarked tool with the command-line parameters `--filesCountLimit` and `--filesSizeLimit`.
-Both limits are off by default, though this may change in a future release.
+Both limits are off by default.
 There are a few restrictions, however:
 - These limits are checked only periodically (currently every 60s), so intermediate violations are possible.